areveur51/StellarMapWeb/replit.md

 - **Django Framework**: Built on Django 5.0.2 with a multi-app structure (`apiApp`, `webApp`, `radialTidyTreeApp`).
 - **Database Management**: Astra DB (Cassandra) for production, SQLite for development, with a custom `DatabaseAppsRouter`.
 Cassandra models use composite primary keys.
 - **Environment-Aware Model Loading**: `apiApp/model_loader.py` dynamically imports Cassandra or SQLite models based on the environment.
 - **Django Admin Integration**: Full integration of Cassandra models with workarounds for query constraints.
+Admin portal features clickable hyperlinks for stellar_account and stellar_creator_account fields that open search pages in new windows.
 - **Docker Deployment**: Cross-platform Docker Compose setup for development and production, including automatic migrations.
 - **BigQuery-Based Data Collection**: Primary pipeline uses Stellar's BigQuery/Hubble dataset for lineage, with an age restriction for instant queries (<1 year old accounts).
 Cost optimization strategies include permanent Cassandra storage after first query, consolidated CTE-based queries, and `BigQueryCostGuard` for cost and size limits.
 An Admin Configuration Panel allows dynamic adjustment of pipeline settings.
 Includes an API fallback mechanism if BigQuery limits are exceeded.
 - **API-Based Fast Pipeline**: An alternative 8-stage pipeline using Horizon API and Stellar Expert for educational purposes, providing comprehensive workflow tracking.